2 Samuel 23

 2 Samuel 23:1-7David's Final Vision

-This is David's claim that his words are not merely human words.
+This is David's claim that his words carry a deeper source.
 "The Spirit of the Lord spake by me, and his word was in my tongue."
 David understands his kingship and his psalms as having been shaped by the Spirit of God.
 He speaks not only with authority, but with the awareness that something greater than himself has been using him as an instrument.

 Justice and the fear of God are inseparable.
 To rule in the fear of God is to acknowledge that earthly authority is accountable to a higher authority.
 The king is not sovereign unto himself.
 He rules under God's law, or his rule becomes tyranny.

 David then speaks of what he has clung to through his life: the everlasting covenant God made with him.
-This is the Davidic covenant - not conditional on David's perfect obedience, but sure and enduring.
+This is the Davidic covenant, sure and enduring beyond any condition that David himself could supply or violate.
 It orders all things for David, and it is what he calls "all my salvation, and all my desire."

 2 Samuel 23:8-17The Three and the Water of Bethlehem

 8These be the names of the mighty men whom David had: The Tachmonite that sat in the seat, chief among the captains; the same was Adino the Eznite: he lift up his spear against eight hundred, whom he slew at one time.
-9And after him was Eleazar the son of Dodo the Ahohite, one of the three mighty men with David, when they defied the Philistines that were there gathered together to battle, and the men of Israel were gone away: 10He arose, and smote the Philistines until his hand was weary, and his hand clave unto the sword: and the Lord wrought a great victory that day; and the people returned only to spoil the slain.
+9And after him was Eleazar the son of Dodo the Ahohite, one of the three mighty men with David, when they defied the Philistines that were there gathered together to battle, and the men of Israel were gone away: 10He arose, and smote the Philistines until his hand was weary, and his hand clave unto the sword: and the LORD wrought a great victory that day; and the people returned after him only to spoil.
 11And after him was Shammah the son of Agee the Hararite.
-And the Philistines were gathered together into a troop, where was a piece of ground full of lentils: and the people fled before the Philistines.
-12But he stood in the midst of the ground, and defended it, and slew the Philistines: and the Lord wrought a great victory.
+And the Philistines were gathered together into a troop, where was a piece of ground full of lentiles: and the people fled from the Philistines.
+12But he stood in the midst of the ground, and defended it, and slew the Philistines: and the LORD wrought a great victory.

 Three giants fall before three mighty men.
 Valor flows from those who tasted the water of Bethlehem and remembered: this is worth the thirst, worth the risk.